-Yes, a supplier may restrict e-commerce sales by its distribution partners (especially distributors or franchisees) under German and EU antitrust law; however, suppliers may hardly impose a comprehensive prohibition on the online sale of goods (or services) because they are considered passive sales (cf. European Court of Justice, decision of 13 October 2011, Pierre Fabre, Case No. C-439/09, reaffirmed in Coty Germany; paragraph 52 of the Guidelines on Vertical Restraints of 10 May 2010; see also the Asics decision of the German Federal Court of Justice (BGH) of 12 December 2017, which states that a general ban on the use of price comparison tools is void, though setting up guidelines for the use of those tools may be valid (see Rohrßen, ZVertriebsR 2018, 277-285 (282-283)).
+Yes, a supplier may restrict e-commerce sales by its distribution partners (especially distributors or franchisees) under German and EU antitrust law; however, suppliers may hardly impose a comprehensive prohibition on the online sale of goods (or services) because they are considered passive sales (cf. European Court of Justice, decision of 13 October 2011, Pierre Fabre, Case No. C-439/09, reaffirmed in Coty Germany; paragraph 52 of the Guidelines on Vertical Restraints of 10 May 2010; and paragraph 212 of the Guidelines on Vertical Restraints of 30 June 2022; see also the Asics decision of the German Federal Court of Justice (BGH) of 12 December 2017, which states that a general ban on the use of price comparison tools is void, though setting up quidelines for the use of those tools may be valid (see Rohrßen, ZVertriebsR 2018, 277-285 (282-283)).
 Restrictions short of a total ban are commonplace, particularly the prohibition of sales via third-party online platforms (especially marketplaces), the ban of purely online sales by requiring the operation of brick-and-mortar shops (paragraph 52(c) of the Guidelines on Vertical Restraints of 10 May 2010) and setting quality criteria for internet sales regarding the domain name, the online store's appearance, the language, the services provided, etc (for details, see Rohrßen, GRUR-Prax 2018, 39-41 and DB 2018, 300-306).
 Such restrictions within a selective distribution system are allowed if they either meet the Metro criteria or can be exempt under the VBER, which requires that: the supplier's and the buyer's market shares do not exceed 30 per cent; and there are no hardcore restrictions listed in article 4 of the VBER or excluded restrictions under article 5 of the VBER.
+To be exempt under the VBER, the new hardcore restriction of article 4(e) VBER must be observed: the distribution agreement must not have as its object 'the prevention of the effective use of the internet by the buyer or its customers to sell the contract goods or services, as it restricts the territory into which or the customers to whom the contract goods or services may be sold (...)'.
+What, suppliers may explicitly impose, however, are other restrictions on online sales and restrictions on online advertising that do not have the object of preventing the use of an entire online advertising channel.